AkhilBaja3005/job-finder/README.md

 - **Cover letter generation** — produced alongside the tailored resume.
 - **Job discovery** — searches LinkedIn and Indeed for postings matching the candidate's resume, dedupes, scores, and ranks them.
 - **Export to Overleaf** — one-click export of the tailored (or original) resume as a LaTeX project opened directly in Overleaf.
-- **Autofill agent** — drives a real (persistent, visible) Chromium browser via Playwright to fill out a job application form, uploading the tailored resume PDF and answering free-text questions with an LLM, with an interactive or fully-automated mode.
 - **Google OAuth login** — with a guest mode and per-browser guest token for unauthenticated use.
 - **Multi-provider LLM support** — Gemini (default), Anthropic Claude, Groq, or OpenRouter, selected automatically from the shape of a user-supplied API key, with automatic model fallback and 429/rate-limit backoff.